mesuvash/mesuvash.github.io/_posts/2019-01-29-Hashing-for-similarity.md

 ## Locality Sensitive Hashing (LSH)

 Hashing is a very widely used technique that assigns pseudo-random value/bucket to objects.
 Hash functions must be uniform i.e. each bucket is equally likely.
 Locality Sensitive Hashing(LSH) is a hashing based dimensionality reduction method that preserves item similarity.
-More precisely, LSH hashes items to kk buckets such that similar items map to the same bucket with high probability.
+More precisely, LSH hashes items to $$k$$ buckets such that similar items map to the same bucket with high probability.

 #### Minhash
 First, lets define